 Before you begin this article, you must have the following:

-For the provision instructions using the preview portal, see Provision HDInsight clusters.
+For the creation instructions using the preview portal, see Create HDInsight clusters.

 HDInsight works with a wide range of Hadoop components.
 For the list of the components that have been verified and supported, see What version of Hadoop is in Azure HDInsight.
 You can customize HDInsight by using one of the following options: